If Badgr has not been added to your Canvas Instance, please follow this checklist to get started.

 Badgr Pathways is a companion app to Badgr, allowing Issuers to combine and connect Open Badges from multiple sources into a meaningful pathway for learners.
 What are Badgr Pathways?

 The Groups feature in Badgr Pathways is used to organize badge recipients into different segments or cohorts, so that they may be easily tracked along a Learning Pathway.
 Groups may be subscribed to more than one pathway and any number of groups can be subscribed to the same pathway.
-When a Pathway LTI is added to a course, any students that accesses the Pathways menu will automatically be added to the group.
+When a Pathway LTI is added to a course, any students that access the Pathways menu will automatically be added to the group.

 When Teachers access the Pathways LTI in a course, they can use the drop-down menus in the iframe to track each student's progress along the pathway.
 Students only see their own progress on the pathway.